varunoberoi/deepstream.io-website-old/pages/blog/migrating-parse-com-to-deepstream-io/index.md

 });
 ```

+There is a lot to be said about permissioning.
+To gain a good understanding, have a look at the [authentication](http://deepstream.io/tutorials/authentication.html) and [permissioning](http://deepstream.io/tutorials/permissioning.html) tutorials.

 #### Where to go from here
-To get a feel for how deepstream.io works and if it might be a good fit for your application's realtime backend, give the [getting started](http://deepstream.io/tutorials/getting-started.html) tutorial a go.
+To get a feel for how deepstream.io works and if it might be a good fit for your application's realtime backend, head over to the [getting started tutorial](http://deepstream.io/tutorials/getting-started.html).

-If you have any questions, just raise them on [StackOverflow](http://stackoverflow.com/questions/tagged/deepstream.io), join our [Slack Channel](https://deepstream-slack.herokuapp.com/) or get in touch via Twitter ([@deepstreamIO](https://twitter.com/deepstreamIO))
+If you have any questions, just raise them on [StackOverflow](http://stackoverflow.com/questions/tagged/deepstream.io), join our [Slack Channel](https://deepstream-slack.herokuapp.com/) or get in touch via Twitter ([@deepstreamIO](https://twitter.com/deepstreamIO)).